openedx/mdrst/README.rst

 The cheatsheet: `mdrst.rst`_.

-I started by editing a document with side-by-side examples of both Markdown and RST, but it was difficult to edit, and difficult to know that I had gotten all of the details right.

 In this repo are two files: `md.md`_ and `rst.rst`_.
 They have parallel heading structures, each showing how their format represents each construct.
 Together, they produce `mdrst.rst`_, which shows the examples side-by-side.